 alerts & publications

-Use of Drones for Conservation Surveillance—Benefits and Regulatory Hurdles in the USAugust 8, 2017
+Use of Drones for Conservation Surveillance—Benefits and Regulatory Hurdles in the United StatesDecember 13, 2017

-Drone, or UAV/UAS, technology suits a myriad of conservation and environmental protection applications, offering quick, easy, and cost-effective aerial imagery as well as sensor and monitoring capabilities.1 Surveillance is critical to conservation (conservation drones), and drones have become a useful tool in assuring environmental, safety, and health compliance, especially for large sites.2
+Drone, or unmanned aerial vehicle (UAV)/unmanned aircraft system (UAS), technology suits a myriad of conservation and environmental protection applications, offering quick, easy, and cost-effective aerial imagery as well as sensor and monitoring capabilities.1 Surveillance is critical to conservation (conservation drones), and drones have become a useful tool in assuring environmental, safety, and health compliance, especially for large sites.2

-1 Drones for Environmental Protection and Conservation, SENSEFLY, https://www.sensefly.com/applications/environmental-protection.html.
+1 Drones for Environmental Protection and Conservation, SENSEFLY.

 2 There are many other regulatory compliance and enforcement uses of drone technology, such as drug enforcement, immigration enforcement, and transportation safety, which are not being addressed here.

 This memorandum is a summary for general information and discussion only and may be considered an advertisement for certain purposes.
 It is not a full analysis of the matters presented, may not be relied upon as legal advice, and does not purport to represent the views of our clients or the Firm.
-Eric Rothenberg, an O'Melveny partner licensed to practice law in New York, and Alison Holtzman, an O'Melveny 2017 summer associate, contributed to the content of this newsletter.
+Eric Rothenberg, an O'Melveny partner licensed to practice law in New York, contributed to the content of this newsletter.
 The views expressed in this newsletter are the views of the authors except as otherwise noted.

+© 2017 O’Melveny & Myers LLP.
+All Rights Reserved.
 Portions of this communication may contain attorney advertising.
 Prior results do not guarantee a similar outcome.
-Please direct all inquiries regarding New York’s Rules of Professional Conduct to O’Melveny & Myers LLP, Times Square Tower, 7 Times Square, New York, NY, 10036, Phone: +1 212 326 2000. © 2017 O'Melveny & Myers LLP.
-All Rights Reserved.
+Please direct all inquiries regarding New York’s Rules of Professional Conduct to O’Melveny & Myers LLP, Times Square Tower, 7 Times Square, New York, NY, 10036, T: +1 212 326 2000.

 Thank you for your interest.
 Before you communicate with one of our attorneys, please note: Any comments our attorneys share with you are general information and not legal advice.
 No attorney-client relationship will exist between you or your business and O’Melveny or any of its attorneys unless conflicts have been cleared, our management has given its approval, and an engagement letter has been signed.
 Meanwhile, you agree: we have no duty to advise you or provide you with legal assistance; you will not divulge any confidences or send any confidential or sensitive information to our attorneys (we are not in a position to keep it confidential and might be required to convey it to our clients); and, you may not use this contact to attempt to disqualify O’Melveny from representing other clients adverse to you or your business.
 By clicking "accept" you acknowledge receipt and agree to all of the terms of this paragraph and our Disclaimer.